-Once those questions are vetted, RTG works to determine smart solutions to meet your strategic, operational and financial goals.
-Our team of healthcare real estate experts are committed to providing every client independent and objective real estate advice.
-We leverage our experience buying, selling, developing and managing real estate, to ensure that we offer sound advice and actionable strategies.
+Once those questions are vetted, RTG determines solutions to meet clients’ strategic, operational, and financial goals.
+Our team is committed to providing every client with independent and objective advice regarding healthcare real estate initiatives.
+We leverage our experience buying, selling, developing, and managing real estate to offer sound advice and actionable strategies.

-Healthcare providers of all sizes are challenged to reshape their businesses in response to the ever-shifting industry landscape.
-COVID-19 has undoubtedly accelerated these pressures and further increased the emphasis on cost management, market efficiencies, and access to capital.
+Healthcare providers of all sizes are challenged to reshape their businesses to respond to the ever-shifting industry landscape.
+COVID-19 has undoubtedly accelerated these pressures and increased the emphasis on cost management, market efficiencies, and access to capital.

 Real estate optimization is a relatively new concept in the healthcare industry.
-A myriad of industry shifts have caused healthcare providers to re-evaluate real estate ownership and management approach within the context of broader strategic objectives.
+Multiple industry shifts have caused healthcare providers to re-evaluate real estate ownership and their management approach within broader strategic objectives.

 In this Best Practices briefing, Realty Trust Group explores the five attributes of a healthy real estate program and instructs providers on the best ways to optimize their programs.

 We know and have talked to some healthcare real estate firms others that are good, but they may not have the breadth that RTG has.
 It would be a learning curve for a new firm to get to know us.
 RTG knows Northside and the way we want things delivered.